Don't just take the SAT®.

 How does this work?

 1600.io offers multidimensional online instruction for the SAT through all-access memberships or on an a-la-carte, course-by-course basis.
-Students can self-administer any of the widely-available released SATs or sections thereof, and then review their answers by watching our extensive explanatory videos, which cover about 3,000 real SAT questions in 200 hours of video instruction by a Yale graduate and expert tutor who achieved a perfect score on the SAT.
+Students can self-administer any of the widely-available released SATs or sections thereof, and then review their answers by watching our extensive explanatory videos, which cover about 3,000 real SAT questions in 200 hours of video instruction by a Yale graduate and elite tutor who achieved a perfect score on the SAT.

-Through this simple process, students learn how to master the types of reading, writing, and math questions with which they struggled, and they absorb expert advice on how to more swiftly solve the problems they got right, thus saving time and reducing errors, which in turn leads to better scores.
+Through this simple process, students learn how to master the types of reading, writing, and math questions with which they struggle, and they absorb expert advice on how to more swiftly solve the problems they got right, thus saving time and reducing errors, which in turn leads to better scores.
 Students can also use this process to identify their areas of weakness, and they can then watch our focused videos to turn those weaknesses into strengths by learning efficient methods for approaching the topics that challenge them.

 Do you teach strategy?